EvaMaeRey/ggplot2-extension-cookbook/README.md

-I think it is important for extenders to recognize that ggplot2 objects are not, of course the rendered plot, but rather a plot specification (of global data, aesthetic mapping, etc) that result from the declarations the user has made. ggplot2 (+ function()) moves allow users users to make changes to the plot specification, i.e. the ggplot2 object; and the ggroto system allows changes to the ggplot2 specification from outside the ggplot2 package too - i.e. their own extensions.
-The composition of the extension pieces will look different from what you will see in the wild; we make use of the ggproto piece as concise and high-level as possible (and close to *ignorable* for those put off or nervous about by ggproto methods).
+I think it is important for extenders to recognize that ggplot2 objects are not, of course the rendered plot, but rather a plot specification (of global data, aesthetic mapping, etc) that result from the declarations the user has made.
+The ggplot plot building syntax allows users to make changes to the overall plot specification incrementally In other words the `+` operator allows us to modify the the ggplot2 object.
+And the ggroto system allows changes to the ggplot2 specification from outside the ggplot2 package too — from extension packages.
+The composition of the extension pieces will look different from what you will see in the wild to make definition of the ggproto objects as concise and high-level as possible — and close to *ignorable* for those put off or nervous about OOP methods.

 For example defining the object StatCoordinate looks like this: